lightninglabs/lightning-app/README.md

 After installing the app, head on over to the [testnet faucet](https://testnet.coinfaucet.eu/en/) to send some test BTC to your wallet.

+### Contributing

+See the `ToDo (next release)` column on our [project board](https://github.com/lightninglabs/lightning-app/projects/1?fullscreen=true).
+Issues that are easy to pick up for outside contributors are labeled `help wanted`.

 ### Developing Locally

 You'll need to build `lnd` and `btcd` locally using the [installation guide](http://dev.lightning.community/guides/installation/).
 Then start by cloning this git repo and go inside the project folder to run the following commands: